openoms/lightning-node-management/privacy/resources.md

 * Improved alias verifying the payment hash: <https://github.com/lnproxy/lnproxy-cli>
 *
 ## Unannounced channels - shadow liquidity
-* use paralell private channels to hide capacity and UTXOs
+* use parallel private channels to hide capacity and UTXOs
 * <https://eprint.iacr.org/2021/384.pdf>
   > To hide public channel balances, a node may open unannounced channels in parallel to announced ones.
 Depending on the relation